odoo/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/inventory_management/use_routes.rst

 .. image:: use_routes/example-preconfigured-warehouse.png
    :align: center
-   :alt: A preconfigured warehouse in Odoo Inventory.
+   :alt: A pre-configured warehouse in Odoo Inventory.

 Some more advanced routes, such as pick-pack-ship, are also available.
 The user can select the route that best fits their business needs.
 Once the :guilabel:`Incoming Shipments` and